microprediction/precise/LITERATURE.md

 Or file an [issue](https://github.com/microprediction/precise/issues).

+## A new distributionally robust reward-risk model for portfolio optimization [pdf](https://www.degruyter.com/document/doi/10.1515/math-2024-0010/pdf?licenseType=open-access)
+Yijia Zhou and Lijun Xu

+A new distributionally robust ratio optimization model is proposed under the known first and second moments of the uncertain distributions.
+In this article, both standard deviation (SD) and conditional value-at-risk (CVaR) are used to measure the risk, avoiding both fat-tail and volatility.
+The new model can be reduced to a simple distributionally robust model under assumptions on the measurements of reward, CVaR and SD.
+Furthermore, it can be rewritten as a tractable semi-definite programming problem by the duality theorem under partially known information of the uncertain parameters.
+Finally, the model is tested on portfolio problems and verified from numerical results that it can give a reasonable decision under only the first and second moments.

 ## Robust and Sparse Portfolio: Optimization Models and Algorithms [pdf](https://www.mdpi.com/2227-7390/11/24/4925)
 Hongxin Zhao, Yilun Jiang, and Yizhou Yang